broadinstitute/hca-adapter-tools/README.md

 This repo comes with some simple sanity-check unit tests to ensure that the critical functionality of the adapters is running as expected.

-If functionality of the adapters changers or there are schema updates then please update the truth set for the specified test which will be found in `adapter_tools/tests/*/*/*_expected.json`
+If functionality of the adapters changes or there are schema updates then please update the truth set for the specified test which will be found in `adapter_tools/tests/*/*/*_expected.json`

 **A test run in Terra to should still be executed to ensure end-to-end functionality.**